zama1024/DOMinator/README.md

 # DOMinator

-DOMinator is a jQuery inspired javascript library for DOM manipulation..
+DOMinator is a jQuery inspired javascript library for DOM manipulation.
 Using DOMinator, users can:
   * Select single or multiple DOM elements
   * Traverse and manipulate DOM elements
   * Build DOM elements